jkeen/tracking_number/README.md

 This gem does not do tracking.
 That is left up to you.

+#### New in 1.0

+Starting with the 1.0 release the specifications for detecting tracking numbers have been moved into a separate repository ([tracking_number_data](http://github.com/jkeen/tracking_number_data)) that this gem relies on.
+I did this so a) we can have a single place to document all tracking number types and it can be more of a crowdsourced effort, and b) so clients can be written in other languages easier.

 ## Usage

 #### Checking an individual tracking number